Real One (song)

 Real One is a song by American R&B singer Chanté Moore, taken from her seventh studio album The Rise of the Phoenix (2017).
 The song was released on February 3, 2017, through CM7 Records.
-The song was written by Moore and Lil' Ronnie and produced by Ronnie.
+The song was written by Moore, Ursula Yancy, and Lil' Ronnie and produced by Ronnie.

 Background and release

 In an interview with Rolling Out March 8, 2017, Moore talked about the track stating "I’m more excited by this record than I have been in a really long time.
 It’s my seventh solo album.
 It’s 2017.
 My birthday just passed, 2/17.
 We just did a video that will be out really soon.
 I am in love and I wrote about it.
 After six years of being single, I got a man … for real."

 Critical reception

 The song was met with a positive response from critics.
 ThisisRnB praised the song "Moore celebrates and salutes the magic of real love on the radiant song."
 Singersroom branded the track as "a feel-good vibe".